An Easy, Well-Balanced Pasta That Features Crispy Pancetta

 - Garlic cloves: Because, garlic!

-- Heavy cream: You’ll need about ⅓ of a cup.
-This helps to make the sauce luscious and creamy
+- Heavy cream: Just a splash to make the sauce creamy.

 - Fresh mint: Don’t use dried, it won’t have the same bright flavor as fresh!

-- Parmigiano Reggiano: Lots of freshly grated Parmesan cheese to add that delicious nutty, cheesy taste we all love with pasta!
+- Parmigiano Reggiano: Lots of freshly grated Parmesan cheese to add a nutty, cheesy taste!

-You’ll also want to make sure to reserve some of the pasta cooking water, which we’ll need to make the sauce for the pancetta pasta.
+You’ll also want to make sure to reserve some of the pasta cooking water, which is used to make the pancetta pasta sauce.

 - Cook pasta in a large pot of salted water, being sure to reserve a bit of the cooking water before draining.